palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 Imagine someone needs to access our freshly developed API.
 In the past we would share our endpoint definitions using a non-standardized way such as Excel sheets.
 The consumers of our API would have to implement a client within their application.
 With large APIs this can take quite a while.
-In order to not re-invent the wheel everytime, the OpenApi spec was created.
+In order to not re-invent the wheel everytime, the openapi spec was created.
 It enables us to define our REST API contract in a standardized format and easily share it with others.

-Thus an ecosystem of editors and code generation tools were created around the Openapi specification of which the latest version is 3.1 at the time of writing.
+Thus, an ecosystem of editors and code generation tools were created around the openapi specification of which the latest version is 3.1 at the time of writing.
 These tools allow us to create API documentation and generate both clients and servers for a vast multitude of programming languages and frameworks.
-This article will focus on utilizing code generation with the popular Spring Boot Java framework which is used in a few of our projects.
+This article will focus on utilizing code generation with the popular Java framework spring boot which is used in a few of our projects.

 ## Definitions

 ### Openapi specification

-The following is a short explanation of what Openapi specifications are.
-In short, they are an open API description format and enable us to easily share definitions of a REST API.
+The following is a short explanation of what an openapi specification is.
+In short, it is an open application programming interface description format and enables us to easily share definitions of a REST API.

 > The [OpenAPI Specification](https://swagger.io/specification/) (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows